BAllanach/softsusy/README.md

 > 2. [B.C.
 Allanach, P. Athron, L. Tunstall, A. Voigt and A. Williams, arXiv:1311.7659](https://arxiv.org/abs/1311.7659)

-If you use the R-parity violating aspects, please cite A and
+If you use the R-parity violating aspects, please cite 1 and

 > 3. [B.C.
 Allanach and M.A.
 Bernhardt, Comput.
 Phys.
 Commun.
 181 (2010) 232,
 arXiv:0903.1805](https://arxiv.org/abs/0903.1805)